-Latvian regulations require to file an Unusual or Suspicious Transaction Report (UTR or STR).
+Latvian regulations require filing an Unusual or Suspicious Transaction Report (UTR or STR).
 The reports must be submitted to the Financial Intelligence Service .

-In Cyprus, suspicious activity and suspicious transactions are reported to MOKAS.
-Failing these legal obligations is punishable by imprisonment for up to 2 years and/or by a financial penalty up to €5,000.
-The report can be filed through a ‘goAML system’.
+In Cyprus, suspicious activity and suspicious transactions are reported to the Unit for Combating Money Laundering (MOKAS).
+Failing to meet this legal obligation is punishable by imprisonment for up to 2 years and/or a financial penalty of up to €5,000.
+The report can be filed through the goAML system.

-In Hong Kong, businesses must approach the Joint Financial Intelligence Unit (JFIU) of the Hong Kong Police.
-Failure to report suspicious transactions is a criminal offense with a maximum penalty of three months imprisonment and a $50,000 fine.
+In Hong Kong, businesses must submit SARs to the Joint Financial Intelligence Unit (JFIU) of the Hong Kong Police.
+Failure to report suspicious transactions—where the company has requisite knowledge or suspicion of illegal activity—results in a criminal offense with a maximum penalty of three months imprisonment and a $50,000 fine.

-Australian suspicious matter reports (SMRs) are submitted to AUSTRAC online.
-Failing to submit an SMR in time leads to 20,000 penalty units in the Federal Court of Australia or 100,000 penalty units for body corporations.
-The amount of the penalty units differs depending on the date of the crime from $210 on or after 1 July 2017 to $110 before 27 December 2012.
+Australian Suspicious Matter Reports (SMRs) are submitted to AUSTRAC online.
+Failing to submit an SMR on time can lead to 20,000 penalty units in the Federal Court of Australia or 100,000 penalty units for body corporations.

-Any employee of a financial institution, who spotted suspicious criminal patterns, is eligible to file a SAR.
-Usually, a supervisor or a business owner decides, whether a report is necessary for the specific situation.
-You can submit a report manually or through an automated reporting system.
+Any employee of a financial institution who spots suspicious activity may need to file an SAR.
+Usually, an appointed Money Laundering Reporting Officer (MLRO) or nominated officer decides whether a report is necessary depending on the specific situation.
+A company can submit a report manually or through an automated reporting system.

-To file a SAR manually, a business has to check out the website of the regulator they are reporting to.
+To file a SAR manually, businesses have to refer to the website of the regulator they are reporting to.
 Many of them have standard SAR forms to fill out online.
-Businesses will have to put the findings and the requested data on the paper report or into an e-form.